SimoHellgren/remember-the-pokemon/README.md

 # Remember the Pokémon?
 A game for testing whether you remember the Pokémon!
+You can try it out [here](http://remember-the-pokemon.s3-website-eu-west-1.amazonaws.com/).
+For best experience, use a non-mobile device (laptop, desktop).

 Built with SvelteKit.